50 Women-Owned Businesses to Support This Month (and Every Month)

 If you’re looking for something lively to spruce up your home, look no further than Lula’s Garden.
 Founder Liraz Birnbaum started her company after she spent more than a year creating a planter–gift box hybrid.
 Evidently, her creation was a success, and she now ships out the locally sourced succulents and memorable gift boxes all around the country.
 Just remove the top of the gift box—and voilà!
 Adorable, ready-to-go succulents.
 No need to replant or find a vase.
 Lula’s Garden offers Petite Gardens, Original Gardens, Deluxe Gardens, and Premium Gardens (only offered in the L.A. area).
 Our favorite?
 This adorable Verdant Garden, which houses three medium-sized succulents.
 Bonus: Succulents are houseplants anyone can grow.
 (Really, anyone!)

 Corey Paige Designs is all about unique, hand-drawn designs and whimsical art based on popular themes including fashion, travel destinations, teen activities, college spirit and more.
 Corey Paige’s expressive style combines bright, colorful imagery, icons, patterns, and words.
 You’ll find them on a range of products from clothing and accessories to home decor, stationery, gifts, and more.
 Most recently, she teamed up with Happi Crafts to launch a Happi Vibes coaster set, to celebrate Women’s history month and support other female founders.
-Corey also creates custom commissioned art, perfect for the woman who’s impossible to shop for.
+Corey also creates custom commissioned art.

 via squishface.com, Getty Images